-churches and schools.
 In France, workers were allowed to gradually buy the cottages in which they lived.
 These workers' cities also had schools, hospitals and baths.
 Similar 'cities' were developed in other European nations.
-Compulsory education for children eventually grew into educational opportunities for other workers, with Mechanics' Institutes offering courses in technology and self-improvement.
-Eventually, these broadened to offer other subjects, including literacy and arithmetic.

 Improving health conditions led to fewer outbreaks of disease and more efficient workers.
 Even the harshest of mill owners began to clear slums.
-Cesspools were removed, tenements (overcrowded rooming houses) Improvements in agricultural production gave people failure.
-Workers could now afford more and better food that, in turn, helped them stay even healthier.
+Cesspools were removed, tenements (overcrowded rooming houses) were pulled down, and open spaces were created for sport and entertainment.
+Sport was encouraged in 'leisure time' in order to keep workers healthy.